statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/readme.md

     - [ ] directly register BQML models in Vertex AI [link](https://cloud.google.com/bigquery-ml/docs/managing-models-vertex)
 - [ ] Experiments
 - [ ] update pipeline examples
+    - [ ] pipelines 1 and 2 break if models form 03g, 03h, or 03i are deployed - unsupervised methods
     - [ ] New version of pipeline 1 that uses experiment tracking - call it 1b
     - [X] update pipeline 2 - same flow but updated to match the series
     - [ ] create pipeline 3